-This page includes local and national resources that may be able to help with the cost of veterinary care.
-Some offer financial assistance or grants, others provide low-cost services, and some offer financing options or crowdfunding tools.
+If you're struggling to cover medical care costs for your pet, the resources below may be able to help with the cost of veterinary care.
 While we can’t guarantee funding from any one group, we encourage you to explore these resources and reach out as early as possible.
+If you’re unsure where to start, feel free to contact us, and we’ll do our best to point you in the right direction.

-• Low-Cost Clinics for Discounted Services: Offer veterinary services at reduced rates.
+Low-Cost Clinics for Discounted Services: Offer veterinary services at reduced rates.

-• Grant Organizations for Emergency & Long-Term Financial Assistance: Provide financial assistance for emergency or urgent veterinary care based on need and eligibility.
+Grant Organizations for Emergency & Long-Term Financial Assistance: Provide financial assistance for emergency or urgent veterinary care based on need and eligibility.

-• Crowdfunding Platforms: Let you raise money from friends, family, and the public to cover your pet’s medical bills.
+Crowdfunding Platforms: Let you raise money from friends, family, and the public to cover your pet’s medical bills.

-• Payment Plans & Financing: Help spread out the cost of care over time, usually through third-party services.
+Payment Plans & Financing: Help spread out the cost of care over time, usually through third-party services.

 71 Oglethorpe St NW